Data-Visualization-Intro/1-Class-intro/readme.md

 ## Homework Convert the hard-coded circle chart below to JavaScript using

-the methods discussed above.
+Explore the looping methods discussed above to create a series of circles whose size is determined by a data set.
 (You do not need to format the numbers.)

-A starting
-point:
+A starting point might be to create a new `circle.html` file and copy the HTML:

 ```html
 <!DOCTYPE html>